 Long Term Effects Of Emotional Abuse And How To Cope

-Updated March 14, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 What is emotional abuse?

 Emotional abuse is a pattern of behavior in which one person deliberately and repeatedly uses non-physical acts and words that affect the mental well-being or functioning of the person who is the target of the abuse.
-Instead of using physical force, the abusive person may use emotional manipulation as their weapon of choice.
+Instead of using physical force, the abusive person may use emotional manipulation and verbal abuse as their weapon of choice.
 Looking into the emotional abuse checklist can help you determine if you have been emotionally abused.

 In romantic or intimate relationships, abusive behaviors may be used by one partner to control or hold power over the other partner.
 These behaviors may become woven into the fabric of the relationship over time, and can be hard to recognize as abuse, particularly when they first begin.